 - 1 tbsp olive oil, to oil the oven tray

 - Mix corn flour, salt and baking powder.

 - Pour hot water little by little.
 The dough will be as soft as cake batter.

-- Oil an oven tray or a cake mold with a brush.
+- Oil an oven tray or a cake pan with a brush.
 Transfer the dough into it.

 - Wet your hands and adjust the top of dough with your hands.

-- Bake it until golden for about 40 minutes.
+- Bake it at 180C until golden for about 40 minutes.